-Before you make any decision to buy a landed property in Singapore, you must understand the types of landed properties here, the estimated prices of each landed properties in the markets, and the criteria to buy a landed house.
+Before you make any decision to buy a landed property in Singapore, you must understand the types of landed properties here, the estimated prices of each landed property in the markets, and the criteria to buy a landed house.

-Who can Buy landed property?
+Who can Buy landed property In Singapore?

 To make full use of the land in Singapore, the government has determined the land sizes for every landed housing.

-Its has divided into the subsequent types.
+It has been divided into subsequent types.

-The minimum requirement by each landed properties.
+The minimum requirement for each landed Property.

-Guidelines from URA, terraces houses are inbuilt a row with a minimum of three units or more.
+Guidelines from URA, terraces houses are inbuilt in a row with a minimum of three units or more.

 The middle units share party walls with their neighbours on each side, while the corner or end terrace houses are only attached to at least one other neighbour.